 Another time, very near the same location, we saw a white plastic bag hanging from a tree, and it had something in it.
 Curious as to what it was, we managed to use a stick to get it down.
 When we opened it up, we discovered to our horror that the bag contained what we believed to be cat guts.
 I'm not sure if that's what it was, but I remember being pretty sure of it at the time.

 Then there was the other direction.
 The other direction didn't have as clear a destination, so it seemed a bit more intriguing as far as what we might find if we kept walking.
-(It never dawned on us that we could just look at a map to see where it led.)
+(It never occurred to us that we could just look at a map to see where it led.)
 I remember us on more than one occasion walking far into what we considered unknown territory, bringing with it all of the excitement and adventure that that entailed.

 Once when we were walking along in that direction, I was telling Johnny about something I had recently learned (perhaps in cubs) that running water is safer to drink than still water.
 Shortly after telling him this, we came across a little babbling brook.
 I excitedly proclaimed that since it's running water, it's perfectly safe to drink.
 We figured that this brook was worthy of discovery status, and therefore needed a name.
 Since my name got first billing with the discovery of Pomak-Price, we decided to give Johnny's name first billing this time, and thus named it the "John-Kei" well.
 Johnny was hesitant to believe me at first that the water was safe to drink, but eventually I managed to convince him, and he knelt down and had a few sips.
 I can't remember whether or not I took any sips myself.
 Anyways, the next day, Johnny got sick.
 It's unclear as to whether or not his sips from the John-Kei well were responsible, but his mother certainly seemed to think so, and was angry at me (understandably, in hindsight) for convincing Johnny to drink from it.